Abdelrahman-AA/software-post-release-bug-predictors/README.md

-# 📘 software Post Release Bug Predictors
+# 📘 Software Post Release Bug Predictors
 **Analysis of Some Factors Affecting Post-Release Number of Bugs in Software Applications** _Statistical analysis of software metrics and their impact on the number of post-release bugs across 51 real-world Android applications._